 The Behavioral Health Equity Advancement Lab (B-HEAL) at Teachers College, Columbia University was founded in 2020 by Dr. Ayorkor Gaba.

-B-HEAL’s work is driven by community engaged research and practice and aims to understand how individual, community and structural factors impact mental health, substance use, and individual and community wellbeing.
+B-HEAL’s work is driven by implementation science and community-engaged research and practice and aims to understand how individual, community and social factors impact substance use, mental health, and individual and community wellbeing.

-B-HEAL’s work is driven by community engaged research and practice and aims to understand how individual, community and structural factors impact mental health, substance use, and individual and community wellbeing.
+B-HEAL’s work is driven by implementation science and community-engaged research and practice and aims to understand how individual, community and social factors impact substance use, mental health, and individual and community wellbeing.

-B-HEAL’s work is driven by community engaged research and practice and aims to understand how individual, community and structural factors impact mental health, substance use, and individual and community wellbeing.
+B-HEAL’s work is driven by implementation science and community-engaged research and practice and aims to understand how individual, community and social factors impact substance use, mental health, and individual and community wellbeing.

-Our work has been funded through grants from the Substance Abuse and Mental Health Services Administration (SAMHSA), National Center for Advancing Translational Sciences (NCATS), Massachusetts Executive Office of the Trial Court, and the National Heart, Lung, and Blood Institute (NHLBI).
+Our work has been funded through grants from the Substance Abuse and Mental Health Services Administration (SAMHSA), National Center for Advancing Translational Sciences (NCATS), and the National Heart, Lung, and Blood Institute (NHLBI).

-Our work has been funded through grants from the Substance Abuse and Mental Health Services Administration (SAMHSA), National Center for Advancing Translational Sciences (NCATS), Massachusetts Executive Office of the Trial Court, and the National Heart, Lung, and Blood Institute (NHLBI).
+Our work has been funded through grants from the Substance Abuse and Mental Health Services Administration (SAMHSA), National Center for Advancing Translational Sciences (NCATS), and the National Heart, Lung, and Blood Institute (NHLBI).

-Our work has been funded through grants from the Substance Abuse and Mental Health Services Administration (SAMHSA), National Center for Advancing Translational Sciences (NCATS), Massachusetts Executive Office of the Trial Court, and the National Heart, Lung, and Blood Institute (NHLBI).
+Our work has been funded through grants from the Substance Abuse and Mental Health Services Administration (SAMHSA), National Center for Advancing Translational Sciences (NCATS), and the National Heart, Lung, and Blood Institute (NHLBI).